 Button Action

+Apply Sets specified values to the system.

+Revert Cancels specified values and restores current values prior to pressing "Apply."

+Saves current settings.

 ?
 Displays help for the selected page.

 Ö Refreshes the current page.

 Displays the site map.

 Logs out of the management interface.

 Sends mail to the vendor.

 Links to the vendor's web site.